shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-insertion-order.md

 ---

-# Create an insertion order in Microsoft Invest
+# Microsoft Invest - create an insertion order

 Insertion orders enable you to better organize, track, and allocate budget to your line items.
 Associating your line items with insertion